 Chances of getting a UK Skilled Worker visa after refusal

-Your chances of getting a UK Skilled Worker visa after a refusal is around 50%, depending on how strong the appeal is and provided further evidence.
+Your chances of getting a UK Skilled Worker visa after a refusal are around 50%, depending on how strong the appeal is and provided further evidence.

 The appeal process provides an opportunity to present a strong case that addresses the refusal reasons and increases your chances of getting the UK visa.